bortiznine/Social-Media-Project-API/src/main/java/ReadUs.md

 <h2 span style=color:goldenrod>Reasons</h2>
 <p>
 4/11/21:
-TO implement a proper bearer token authentication for our social media database.
+To implement a proper bearer token authentication for our social media database.
 Also to ensure a secure access thru information to only those with usernames passwords and profiles.
 </p>
 <br>
 <h2 span style=color:red>What Went Wrong</h2>